SBCURLEY/wsaa-assignments/README.md

 <br>

-I create a connection to Github
+I created a connection to Github

 `g = Github(apikey)`